David is out of shape.

 Thorpe looks up from his terminal.
 “Can we stop it?
 Counter it in some way?”

 “Artemis did,” David says.
 “It cost him a great deal to do so.
-He had to erase an entire island out of existence to undo the spell.
+He had to erase an entire island from existence to undo the spell.
 We won’t be able to do that, since we don’t know where the person casting the spell is.”

 “I have an idea,” Artemis says.
 His voice is strange and dangerous; Jack glances at him in alarm.